Rite of Passage

 Summary of Rite of Passage

-• Rite of Passage” As a Representative of Children’s World: The poem opens with the title having a pun on “rite.”
-The poet presents the birthday party of her son and the arrival of his friends.
+• Rite of Passage” As a Representative of Children’s World: The poem opens with the title having a pun on “rite”.
+In a captivating manner, the poet narrates the tale of her son’s birthday party, highlighting the significance of his friends’ arrival.
 She paints a beautiful picture of the gathering of the boys of six or seven years old, behaving as if they are living in the world of adults.
 They jostle, jockey, push and nudge each other.
-They converse with each other about their age, their manners, and their situation.
+Their conversation revolves around various subjects, including their age, manners, and present circumstances.
 How they stand, feel, move and talk becomes a matter of great interest for the poet that she has presented as if they are going to fight like the adults do in battles, posing themselves generals and fighters, with one of them asserting that they could kill a younger one.
-Although it is just a celebration of her son’s birthday, playing a war seems to have a metaphorical significance in our lives.
+While it is only a celebration of her son’s birthday, the act of playing war seems to have a figurative importance in our lives.

-literary devices make poetic products beautiful, meaningful, and enigmatic.
-Sharon Olds has also used some literary devices in this poem whose analysis is as follows.
+literary devices enhance the aesthetic, significance, and enigmatic nature of poetic works.
+Sharon Olds also used some literary devices in this poem whose analysis is as follows.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /a/ in “Hands in pockets, they stand around” the sound of /e/ in “They eye each other, seeing themselves” and the sound of /o/ in “model boat, long hands.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /a/ and /e/ in “Hands in pockets, they stand around” the sound of /ee/ in “They eye each other, seeing themselves” and the sound of /aw/ in “model boat, long hands”.

-3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /t/ and /th/ in “turret behind them on the table” and the sound of /l/ and /b/ in “chest narrow as the balsa keel of a / model boat, long hands.”
+3. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /l/ in “We could easily kill a two-year-old” and the sound of /r/ in “men agree, they clear their throats”.

 4. Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
 For example;